-However, despite this constant flow across the borders, there are several Canadian exclusive brands that you can not find in the United States.
+However, despite this constant flow across borders, there are several exclusive Canadian brands that you can not find in the United States.
 These smaller brands often source their ingredients from local suppliers and support local Canadian pet stores.

 How We Chose The Best Dog Food

 Dog Food quality is a complicated discussion, but we try to stay consistent with our choices.
-Factor such as ingredient quality, nutritional ratios (Protein, Fat, Carbohydrates, Omega Fatty Acids), Recall History, Animal Testing, Price, and Country of Origin all play a part in our selections.
+Factors such as ingredient quality, nutritional ratios (Protein, Fat, Carbohydrates, Omega Fatty Acids), Recall History, Animal Testing, Price, and Country of Origin all play a part in our selections.